coderefinery/manuals/team-leaders.md

 on the tools presented in the workhop.
 This person can act as team leader for the workshop, but may still learn a thing or two themselves.
-In that way you can work with people you know and the barrier for asking questions and discuss together may be a bit lower than in a group of strangers.
-Since teams with team leaders are 'self-sustaining' we usually accept all team registrations.
+In that way you can work with people you know and the barrier for asking questions and discuss together may be a bit lower than in a group of strangers. with team leaders are 'self-sustaining' we usually accept all team registrations.